-In-app notifications keep users aware of relevant activity while they're using Salesforce1.
-By tapping , a user can view the 20 most recent notifications received within the last 90 days.
+In-app notifications keep users aware of relevant activity while they're using the Salesforce app.
+By tapping [], a user can view the 20 most recent notifications received within the last 90 days.

 If Salesforce Communities is enabled for your organization, users see notifications from all of the communities they're members of.
 To help users easily identify which community a notification came from, the community name is listed after the time stamp.